Formal verification of Zagier's one-sentence proof: Conclusion

 \section{Conclusion}

-We have formally verified two short combinatorial proofs of Fermat's sum of two squares theorem, using the \Coq proof assistant.
-It was to be expected that the final result would not exactly match the length of Zagier's `one-sentence proof' when presented informally, even together with its geometric illustration.
-However, we feel that these formal proofs are not outrageously long either, considering the level of exactness they warrant -- and they certainly could be further shortened, if needed to make a point.
+We have formally verified two short combinatorial proofs of Fermat's sum of two squares theorem (Theorem \ref{Fermat_thm}), as well as a proof of another related result (Theorem \ref{Jackson_thm}), using the \Coq proof assistant.
+It was to be expected that the final result would not exactly match the length of Zagier's `one-sentence proof' when presented informally.
+However, we feel that these formal proofs are not outrageously long either, considering the level of exactness they warrant -- and they certainly could be further shortened if needed.
 More importantly, the feeling that a formal proof exactly matches the main mental steps required by the original argument, and is not something intrinsically different - but only more precise - is very satisfying.

+There are other generalizations of Zagier's proof, relying on different sets and involutions, and the same technique could also be applied to formally verify these proofs beyond the example of Theorem \ref{Jackson_thm}.
+The only practical issue is one of computational resources needed for proof search: the more involved the involution is, the more cases have to be considered, and the more complex some of these cases become.
+We have optimized our proof search tactics to some extent to avoid exploring goal transformations that eventually fail.
+However, even in the optimal case, non-linear inequalities will eventually have to be discharged by \texttt{nia}, which itself searches for positivstellensatz refutations.
+Thus, as the equations get more complex, the majority of Coq's computing time and memory allocation is spent on those searches.

 For both authors, this project was a first encounter with the \MC libraries, and for one of them, a first serious endeavour with the \Coq proof assistant altogether.
 It would have taken a lot more time and effort without the recurrent help and detailed explanations of experts in the community; especially, one can only advise new users in a similar situation to express their concerns online as soon as they encounter a difficulty.
 It is also a somewhat dull but necessary task to read the documentation of each library very carefully to avoid issues or resolve them quickly.
 In particular, one should be careful to not only import the right libraries but also to \textit{open the right scopes in the right order}.
 For the sake of a (real-life) example: in order to define and use objects of type \texttt{ \{fset K \}}, it is necessary to first write